-We are in an era forged by information, where must of what we read is online.
+From a design perspective, we are in an era forged by information, where most of what we read is online.
 Everything can be -and probably is- displayed on a screen, so design plays a great role here.
 It is important that designers create clear and smooth layouts for their projects.
 Whether websites, blogs, eCommerce sites or just newsfeed sites, the design must be simple and likable and white space will help to achieve that.

 However, first, what is white space in web design?